 - 1. SUPPORTS free speech and accountability in both physical and virtual environments (2012); - 2.
-ENCOURAGES freedom of speech and press, including in Internet environment, without imposing censorship (2012); - 3.
+ENCOURAGES freedom of speech and press, including in Internet environment, without imposing censorship (2012); - a.
+SUPPORTS the concept of an open internet where internet service providers distribute internet access fairly and equally to everyone regardless of how much they pay or where they are geographically located. - b.
+OPPOSES efforts to block, censor, throttle, or otherwise interfere with customers' desires to navigate the internet as they so choose. - 3.
 SUPPORTS legislation to protect the rights of physicians-in-training to exercise freedom of speech and press (2012); - 4.
 OPPOSES legislation and regulations that restrict the freedom of physician-patient communication or weaken the principles of patient autonomy and informed consent.